freshOS/Komponents-deprecated/README.md

 }

 ```
+You can now `push` and `present` your view controller like you used to, except this is now a powerful component! 😎

 ## View Component
+This is particularly handy to start migrating parts of the App to using components without breaking everything!
 To use a component as a `UIView` and play nicely with UIKit apis, just subclass
 `UIView` and call  `loadComponent` in an `init` function :)
 ```swift